Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.2

-Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in MB per second) that can be transferred over the external memory interface in a second.
-It is calculated by multiplying the card's bus width by the speed of its memory.
-In the case of DDR RAM, the result should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be moved past the external memory interface within a second.
+It is worked out by multiplying the interface width by its memory clock speed.
+In the case of DDR memory, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the bandwidth is, the faster the card will be in general.
 It especially helps with AA, HDR and high resolutions.

 Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This number is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+This number is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

 Display Prices